Enhancing the Inductive Biases of Graph Neural ODE for Modeling Dynamical Systems: Background on dynamical systems

 \section{Background on dynamical systems}

 A dynamical system can be defined by ordinary differential equations (ODEs) of the form, $\ddot{q}=F(q,\dot{q},t)$, where $F$ represents the dynamics of the system.
 Thus, the time evolution of the system can be obtained by integrating this equation of motion.
-In Lagrangian mechanics, the dynamics of a system is derived based on the Lagrangian of the system, which is defined as~\cite{goldstein2011classical}:
+In Lagrangian mechanics, the dynamics of a system are derived based on the Lagrangian of the system, which is defined as~\cite{goldstein2011classical}:

 Once the Lagrangian of the system is computed, the dynamics can be obtained using the Euler-Lagrange (EL) equation as $\frac{d}{dt} \left(\nabla_{\dot{q}}L\right)=\nabla_{q} L$.
-Note that the EL equation is equivalent to the D'Alembert's principle written in terms of the force as $\sum_{i=1}^n (N_i-m_i \ddot q_i)\cdot \delta q_i = 0$, where $\delta q_i$ represents a virtual displacement consistent with the constraints of the system.
+Note that the EL equation is equivalent to D'Alembert's principle written in terms of the force as $\sum_{i=1}^n (N_i-m_i \ddot q_i)\cdot \delta q_i = 0$, where $\delta q_i$ represents a virtual displacement consistent with the constraints of the system.
 Thus, an alternative to the EL equation can be written in terms of the forces and other components as~\cite{lavalle2006planning,murray2017mathematical}

-where $M(q)$ represents the mass matrix, $C(q,\dot{q})$ the Coriolis-like forces, $N(q)$ the conservative forces, $\Upsilon(\dot q)$ represents the non-conservative forces such as drag or friction, and $\Pi$ represents any external forces.
+where $M(q)$ represents the mass matrix, $C(q,\dot{q})$ the Coriolis-like forces, $N(q)$ the conservative forces, $\Upsilon(\dot q)$ represents the non-conservative forces such as drag or friction, and $\Pi$ represents any external forces. \rev{We note that Lagrangian dynamics is traditionally applied in systems with conservative forces, i.e., where a Lagrangian is well-defined.
+However, Eq.~\ref{eq:node_decoupled} is generic and can be applied to model any dynamical system irrespective of whether the system has a well-defined Lagrangian or not.
+Examples of systems where a well-defined Lagrangian may not exist include that of a colloidal system undergoing Brownian motion.}

 The constraints of the system are given by $A(q)\dot{q}=0$, where $A(q) \in \mathbb{R}^{k×D}$ represents $k$ constraints.
-Thus, $A$ represents the non-normalized basis of constraint forces given by $A=\nabla_q (\phi)$, where $\phi$ is the matrix corresponding to the constraints of the system and $\lambda$ is the Lagrange multiplier corresponding to the relative magnitude of the constraint forces. \rev{Note that $M, C,$ and $N$ are directly derivable from the Lagrangian of the system $L$ as $M = \nabla_{\dot q \dot q}L, C = \nabla_{q \dot q} L,$ and $N = \nabla_q L$.} Thus, decoupling the dynamic equation simplifies the representation of the dynamics $F$ with enhanced interpretability.
+Thus, $A$ represents the non-normalized basis of constraint forces given by $A=\nabla_q (\phi)$, where $\phi$ is the matrix corresponding to the constraints of the system and $\lambda$ is the Lagrange multiplier corresponding to the relative magnitude of the constraint forces.
+Note that $M, C,$ and $N$ are directly derivable from the Lagrangian of the system $L$ as $M = \nabla_{\dot q \dot q}L, C = \nabla_{q \dot q} L,$ and $N = \nabla_q L$.
+Thus, decoupling the dynamic equation simplifies the representation of the dynamics $F$ with enhanced interpretability.
 To learn the dynamics, Eq.~\ref{eq:node_decoupled} can be represented as

 To solve for $\lambda$, the constraint equation can be differentiated with respect to time to obtain $A\ddot{q}+\dot{A}\dot{q}=0$.
 Substituting for $\ddot{q}$ from Eq. \ref{eq:acc} and solving for $\lambda$, we get